open-mmlab/mmhuman3d/docs/human_data.md

 #### Keypoints：

 Following keys should be included in `HumanData` if applicable.
 For each dictionary key of keypoints，a corresponding dictionart key of mask should be included，stating which keypoint is valid.
 For example `keypoints3d_original` should correspond to `keypoints3d_original_mask`.

+In `HumanData`, keypoints are stored as `HUMAN_DATA` format, which includes 190 joints.
+We provide keypoints format (for both 2d and 3d keypoints) convention for many datasets, please see [keypoints_convention](../docs/keypoints_convention.md).

 - keypoints3d_smpl / keypoints3d_smplx: (N, 190, 4), numpy array, `smplx / smplx` 3d joints with confidence, joints from each datasets are mapped to HUMAN_DATA joints.
 - keypoints3d_original: (N, 190, 4), numpy array, 3d joints with confidence which provided by the dataset originally, joints from each datasets are mapped to HUMAN_DATA joints.
 - keypoints2d_smpl / keypoints2d_smplx: (N, 190, 3), numpy array, `smpl / smplx` 2d joints with confidence, joints from each datasets are mapped to HUMAN_DATA joints.